Tranz Rail: Takeover

-In May 2002 Tranz Rail delisted from the NASDAQ, as 70% of its shares were owned by New Zealanders and 16% Australians.
+In May 2002, Tranz Rail was delisted from the NASDAQ, as 70% of its shares were owned by New Zealanders and 16% Australians.

 In May 2003, United States based RailAmerica made a takeover offer of 75c per share for Tranz Rail.
 The offer was later withdrawn when the share price dropped below 50c.
 In June 2003, the Government announced that it would buy back the rail network for $1 and purchase a 35% stake in the firm for $76 million (67c per share), which would have given it effective control of the company.
 The Government would have had the right to nominate three of the seven directors on the board.
 This met with approval from the Rail & Maritime Transport Union (RMTU) which had run a vigorous "Take Back The Track" campaign for the government to renationalise the railway network.
 The Rail Freight Action Group, which represents the interests of some of the biggest rail freight using companies, declared its support.
 Tranz Scenic, by then a separate company from Tranz Rail, did likewise.